-The City and Agency should refocus their efforts in the tourism sphere on urban product and destination development that will complement the marketing efforts being delivered by its tourism partners.
+The City and NPC should refocus their efforts in the tourism sphere on urban product and destination development that will complement the marketing efforts being delivered by its tourism partners.

-- Re-evaluate existing City contracts for tourism services and shift spending priorities to product and destination development, as well as visitor services. - Structure a tourism offer around the downtown and waterfront, leveraging the hospitality infrastructure and drawing visitors off the ferries and highways for activities not available elsewhere on Vancouver Island. - Focus on creating signature tourism events in the off season as a call to action to visit the city, drawing on the regional markets in southern BC, Puget Sound and Alberta cities with regional air connections.
+- Re-evaluate existing City contracts for tourism services and shift spending priorities to product and destination development, as well as visitor services. - Structure a tourism offering around the downtown and waterfront, working with hospitality operators to draw visitors off the ferries and highways for activities not available elsewhere on Vancouver Island. - Focus on creating signature tourism events in the off season as a call to action to visit the city, drawing on the regional markets in southern